dmhernandez2525/DRY_Dry/src/docs/quick-start/components.md

 ## Usage

-Any one of DRY's [components](https://github.com/helpscout/DRY-react/tree/master/src/components) can be imported into your React app.
+Any one of DRY's [components](link to sticker sheet) can be imported into your React app.

 In the following example, we're going to be building a form using a handful of DRY's components.

-Welp.
-This `Form` looks mighty empty.

 ```jsx
 import React, { Component } from "react";